 Of course, every relationship is different and how yours develops will depend on who you both are and the chemistry between you.
 If you like each other, you’ll probably find a way to make it work, regardless of any cultural variations.
 But knowing some of the cultural differences – who makes the first move, kissing on a first date, how soon to call after a date – may help you avoid awkward situations, or at least stop you from getting hurt or hurting someone else unintentionally.

-There aren’t too many rigid rules, either: “In the Netherlands there are no set rules – you might do all or nothing on the first or tenth date,” and, “the timescale between the first date and having sex in France could be anything from 20 years to 20 seconds,” said European expats.
+There aren’t too many rigid rules, either: “in the Netherlands, there are no set rules; you might do all or nothing on the first or tenth date,” and, “the timescale between the first date and having sex in France could be anything from 20 years to 20 seconds,” said European expats.

-Making the first move in Europe
+Making the first move while dating in Europe

-Where to go
+Where to go when dating in Europe

 Whatever you do, don’t get drunk.
 In the UK, drinking a vast amount of alcohol can be central in beginning a sexual relationship with someone.
 But the rule almost everywhere else in Europe is: don’t.